 \paragraph{Analysis from the Perspective of Task Interference.} MangaLMM, a Qwen2.5-VL model finetuned jointly on both $\mathrm{T_{OCR}}$ and $\mathrm{T_{VQA}}$, shows a slight drop in OCR performance compared to using $\mathrm{T_{OCR}}$ alone, but achieves a small gain in VQA score over using $\mathrm{T_{VQA}}$ alone.
-A common issue in multi-task learning is \textit{task interference}~\cite{maninis2019attentive,yu2020gradient,ding2023mitigating,chen2024octavius}, where models jointly trained on multiple tasks (e.g., $A$ and $B$) tend to perform worse on task $A$ compared to models trained solely on $A$.
+A common issue in multi-task learning is \textit{task interference}~\cite{maninis2019attentive,yu2020gradient,ding2023mitigating,chen2024octavius}, where models jointly trained on multiple tasks (e.g., $A$ and $B$) often perform worse on task $A$ than models trained solely on $A$.
 Under this assumption, one might expect the VQA performance of a jointly trained OCR+VQA model to degrade relative to a VQA-only model.
-Interestingly, we observe a slight improvement in VQA score under joint training, contrary to typical interference expectations.
-This suggests that although task interference may be present, the enhanced OCR capability likely provides beneficial textual cues that marginally improve VQA performance.
+Interestingly, we instead observe a slight improvement in VQA performance under joint training, contrary to typical interference expectations.
+This suggests that although task interference may exist, the enhanced OCR capability likely provides helpful textual cues that marginally improve VQA performance.